phylum-dev/phylum-ci/README.md

 pipx run --spec phylum phylum-ci <options>
 ```

-It requires Python 3.7+ to run.
+These installation methods require Python 3.7+ to run.
+For a self contained environment, consider using the Docker
+image as described below.

 ### Usage